 Would you wait until the bid was $0.40?
 If you do, you will have almost no chance of paying as little as $0.40 to exit.
-Would you wait and hope to get the order to pay $0.40 filled, or would you be anxious to exit, because a good risk manager does not hesitate to do the right thing, and that is to cut risk, and pay as much as $0.60 to exit?
-If the bid is $0.40, your cost of exit will be higher, so that plan is not viable either.
+Would you wait and hope to get the order to pay $0.40 filled, or would you be anxious to exit (because a good risk manager does not hesitate to do the right thing), cut risk, and pay as much as possible $0.60 to exit?
+If the bid is $0.40, your exit cost will be higher, so that plan is not viable either.

-By that time the options would be fairly far in the money (ITM) and nothing good can be done to repair the position.
+By that time, the options would be fairly far in the money (ITM), and nothing good could be done to repair the position.
 The trade decision would come down to two choices: Exit and take the loss or hold and hope for the best.
 Neither is an attractive choice.